Milad7774/Spending-Manager-React-App-/README.md

-#  Purchase Tracker - React Expense Manager
+#  Spending Manager - React Expense Manager

 A clean, responsive expense tracking application built with React.
 Keep track of your purchases, organize them by date, and see your total spending at a glance.
 Perfect for personal budgeting.